Home » Pyrenees » A complete guide to hiking La Travessa dels 3 Refugis in the Catalan Pyrenees

 Map of the Travessa dels 3 Refugis route

-Map of the Travessa dels 3 Refugis route with the mountain huts and the distance and elevation gain between each hut (counterclockwise).
+Map of the Travessa dels 3 Refugis route with the mountain huts and the distance and elevation gain between each hut (counterclockwise)

 How many days do you recommend to hike La Travessa dels 3 Refugis?

 If you like to face multi-day hikes in a slow traveller’s way, we recommend 4 or 5 days.
-This way, you’ll have time to not rush, chill at the huts, take more breaks, and even add hikes to nearby peaks.
+This way, you’ll have time not to rush, chill at the huts, take more breaks, and even add hikes to nearby peaks.

 One of the cool things about this hike is that you can climb many emblematic peaks along the route, like Bastiments or Puigmal.
 For example, we added a night climb to the Pic de l’Àliga to see the sunrise.
 We’ll mention all the mountain ascents you can add to the route below.